jinq0123/hotfix/README.md

 # hotfix
 Lua 5.2/5.3 hotfix.
 Hot update functions and keep old data.

 hotfix do have side-effect.
-Global variables maybe changed.
+Global variables may be changed.
+In the following example, t is OK but math.sin is changed.

 <pre>
 Lua 5.3.2  Copyright (C) 1994-2015 Lua.org, PUC-Rio